notaryproject/notation/docs/nv2/demo-script.md

     --cert ./wabbit-networks.crt \
     $IMAGE
   ```
-- Push the container image
+- Push the image, with the signature
   ```bash
   docker push $IMAGE
   ```
-- View the output, that includes pushing the signature as a reference:
+- View the output, which includes pushing the signature as a reference:
   ```bash
   The push refers to repository [registry.wabbit-networks.io/net-monitor]
   8ea3b23f387b: Preparing